bytedance/ns-x/README.md

 #### Concept

-* Network: a topological graph consist of *node*s, reflecting a real-world network for packets to transfer through.
+* Network: a topological graph consist of *node*s, reflecting a real-world network for *packets* to transfer through.
 * Node: a physical or logical device in the *network* allowing *packet*s to enter and leave.
-A *node* usually chains other *Node*s to build the network.
+A *node* usually *connects* to other *node*s.
 * Packet: simulated data packets transferring between *node*s, carrying the actual packet data with additional simulator information.
-* Send: (*packet*s) to enter a node, waiting to *emit*.
+* Send: (*packet*s) to enter a *node*, waiting to *emit*.
 * Emit: (*packet*s) to leave a *node* toward the next chained *node*.

 #### Prerequisites

-- `Go mod` must be supported and enabled.
+- `go mod` must be supported and enabled.
 - A platform-specific `time/binary/*/libtime.a` library is required by cgo for high resolution timer.
 Its Windows, Linux, and Darwin binaries are pre-built.
 Compile the library manually if running on another arch/os.
 (See <a href = "#compile">compile</a> section)

 #### Usage

-Follow three steps: building network, simulating, and collecting data.
+Follow three steps: building network, starting network simulation, and collecting data.

 ##### Building network

-The network is built by nodes and chains (i.e., edges in the network graph).
-Normally a chain connects only two nodes, each on one end.
+The network is built by *node*s and *edge*s.
+Normally an *edge* connects only two nodes, each on one end.
 For special cases a chain may have multiple node or no node on its ends.

-Nodes are highly customizable, and some typical nodes are pre-defined:
+While nodes are highly customizable, some typical nodes are pre-defined as follows:

 * Broadcast: a node transfers packet from one source to multiple targets.